 Sara Berry, Secretary May 2016- May 2019

 Sara graduated magna cum laude with a BA in Philosophy and Literature from Lake Forest College, and she completed her MA in English at CSU where she taught English composition.
 She also holds an RSA/ESL diploma and has taught ESL in Indonesia.
 Currently, she teaches ESL and English at Colorado Mountain College.
 She enjoys spending time with her two Ross Montessori boys Aden and Lucas, and has been a Ross Montessori parent volunteer for the past eight years.

 Anna Cole May 2016-May 2019

 Anna grew up in Cincinnati, Ohio where she attended one of the country's first public, Montessori K-6th grade schools.
 She attended the University of New Mexico for an undergraduate degree in Interdisciplinary Studies, Southern Oregon University for a masters of science degree in environmental education and returned to UNM for her doctoral degree in education.
 Anna was a founding board member of the Children's Kiva Montessori School, a Colorado charter school located in Cortez.
-Anna lives in Carbondale with her children Henry, Caroline and Maggie (attending Ross and MSMS) and her husband Dustin, a physician at Valley View Hospital.
+Anna lives in Carbondale with her children, who attend RMS (Henry, Caroline and Maggie.
+Her husband Dustin is a physician at Valley View Hospital.
 Anna currently works as a curriculum developer for the Crow Canyon Archaeological Center, developing curriculum that brings together people, places, culture and science.

 Robin Cole, Vice President

-Robin is from Princeton, NJ and moved to Aspen from New York City in 1997 to become Development Director of Dance Aspen and then Development Director at Aspen Santa Fe Ballet.
+Robin is from Princeton, New Jersey and moved to Aspen from New York City in 1997 to become Development Director of Dance Aspen and then Development Director at Aspen Santa Fe Ballet.
 In her fundraising and nonprofit career she has also worked for Aspen Community Foundation, New York Foundation for the Arts and Martha Graham Dance Company.
 She has a BA in English from Vassar College.
 Robin and her husband Alan have two children (one who currently attends Ross and an alum who attended K-8 and now attends Santa Catalina School in California.
 Robin was co-chair of the RMS Annual Fund from 2009-2011 and served as past president of the Mark Ross Montessori Foundation and as chair of the Shaping our Future capital campaign for Ross Montessori.